 # # #

-LivingTree builds trust and partnership between schools and families by providing private, social networks to enable family engagement.
+Livingtree builds trust and partnership between schools and families by providing a secure school communication paltform to enable family engagement.
 LivingTree builds these communities using the LivingTree Tiered Social NetworkR.

 What is LivingTree’s Tiered Social NetworkR?

 It is a private social network that is built as a hierarchy, or ‘tiered’ – like an organization chart or feeder pattern.
 Each group (class, grade level, etc.) has its own private community which nests into the organizational layer above it.
 Conversation and content flow up, down, and across the tiered network based on group membership and relationship to the community.

 Users are given relevant content based on their relationships or connections to the community.
 For example, a kindergarten parent receives their class, kindergarten grade level, school, and district level content.
 They are not disturbed with irrelevant information from other classes, grades, or schools within the broader community.